 The basics of building your own house in Mexico

 Does the idea of building your own house in Mexico excite you with the possibilities?
 Do you want that dream home or just the opportunity to design your own space?
 Can you build your own house in Mexico for a fraction of the cost?
 In this article we are going to talk about some of the basic things you need to decide on when building your own house.
 We will focus on building a house in Playa Del Carmen but many of the things mentioned here apply to many areas of Mexico.

 How much does it cost to build a house in Mexico?

-You see this question come up on many forums and people reply with some different rough square meter (feet) prices for construction in Mexico.
+This question comes up on many forums and people reply with some different rough square meter (feet) prices for construction in Mexico.
 There really are too many factors to give you an good estimate.
 The way you design your house and the finishes you want will greatly affect the cost of construction.

 For example the new “Tulum style” is relatively easy to build, modern and affordable.
 It entails polished concrete floors and little tile usage.
-Bathrooms have a smooth cement on the walls.
+Bathrooms have a smooth cement (polished concrete) on the walls.
 Spaces are more open and there are less finishing touches that add up.
 This type of modern and clean design can make our dream come true at a much cheaper price.

 Cost of labor and material for building a house

 Labor in Mexico is lower paid then most areas people are coming from.
 Just to give you an idea of prices, a construction worker (abaniles , a common name of a people who works with concrete) gets between 200 and 600 pesos on average per day.
 This would be most of the crew building your house.
 This is often what construction workers in other countries get in one hour!

 Where you build your house, at what standards you want and how complicated it is, will dictate the skill level of your laborers.
 Overall labor cost are what makes building a house in Mexico much more affordable.